mndillon/toki-pona-nanpa-linja-n/README.md

 ## Arithmetic Operations
 Here we are moving away from describing numbers to describing simple arithmetic expressions.
 This is not the main focus of this proposal.
-Some of the suggestions below are inspired by [seximal] nasin nanpa suli, tan jan Emalan
+Some of the suggestions below are inspired by [seximal] nasin nanpa suli, tan jan Emalan.
+They never appear in a numeric cartouche.
+Words primarialy chosen for the shape of their sitelen pona glyphs.

 ### Equals: sama
+- Shape of sitelen pona glyph
 - Good candidate
 - Never appears in a numeric cartouche

 ### Addition: en
+- Shape of sitelen pona glyph
 - Good candidate
 - Adds more context, makes the assumption that the strings of digits represent numeric values
 - Never appears in a numeric cartouche
 - newin en neten en nesen li sama nenun
 - o pana e nejen tawa nesen

-### Subtract: weka
+### Subtract: lape
-- Meaning invokes "away"
+- Shape of sitelen pona glyph
 - Good candidate
 - Adds more context, makes the assumption that the strings of digits represent numeric values
 - Never appears in a numeric cartouche (but negative symbol can appear in a numeric cartouche)
-- nesen weka nenoten li sama nelen
+- nesen lape nenoten li sama nelen

-### Multiply: emute
+### Multiply: lete
-- Meaning inspired by **en** + **mute** (add many)
+- Shape of sitelen pona glyph
 - Good candidate
 - Adds more context, makes the assumption that the strings of digits represent numeric values
 - Never appears in a numeric cartouche
-- nesen emute neten li sama nenun
+- nesen lete neten li sama nenun

 ### Division: kipisi
+- Shape of sitelen pona glyph
 - Good candidate
 - Adds more context, makes the assumption that the strings of digits represent numeric values
 - Never appears in a numeric cartouche (but fraction symbol can appear in a numeric cartouche)
 - nepen kipisi nenoten li sama nenonan

 ### Power: sewi
+- Shape of sitelen pona glyph
 - Good candidate
 - Adds more context, makes the assumption that the strings of digits represent numeric values
 - Never appears in a numeric cartouche
 - neten sewi newen li sama nepen
-- nemen eken li sama nemen emute newenin sewi nesen
+- nemen eken li sama nemen lete newenin sewi nesen

 Other mathematical expressions like log, ln, exp, roots, cos, pi (and maybe even powers) are better left in mathematical notation: